Quarterback: Backup

 Compared to other positions in gridiron football, the backup quarterback gets considerably less playing time than the starting quarterback.
 While players at many other positions may rotate in and out during a game, and even a starter at most other positions rarely plays every snap, a team's starting quarterback often remains in the game for every play, which means that a team's primary backup may go an entire season without taking a meaningful offensive snap.
 While their primary role may be to be available in case of injury to the starter, the backup quarterback may also have additional roles such as a holder on placekicks or as a punter, and will often play a key role in practice, serving as the upcoming opponent's quarterback during the preceding week's practices.
 A backup quarterback may also be put in during "garbage time" (when the score is so lopsided and the time left in the game is so short that the outcome cannot realistically be changed), or start a meaningless late-season game (either the team has been eliminated from the postseason, or the playoff seeding cannot be affected), in order to ensure the starting quarterback does not needlessly risk an injury.
-Backup quarterbacks typically have the career of a journeyman quarterback and have short stints with multiple teams, a notable exception being Frank Reich, who backed up Jim Kelly for nine years with the Buffalo Bills in the 1980s and 1990s.
+Backup quarterbacks typically have the career of a journeyman quarterback and have short stints with multiple teams, with notable exceptions being Frank Reich and Gary Kubiak, who backed up Jim Kelly and John Elway for nine years each with the Buffalo Bills and Denver Broncos respectively.